 How the Seasonal Color Calendar Works

-It is surprising how often you should replace seasonal color displays.
+It is surprising how often you need to replace seasonal color displays.
 Once a year is not enough.
-There is a schedule landscape professionals use for temporary floral displays.
-It follows the calendar in a unique way.
+The schedule landscape professionals use for temporary floral displays follows the calendar in a unique way.
 Plants labeled as annuals do not last a full year, but they can stretch through more than one season.
-Seasonal color needs refreshing at least three times a year.
+Seasonal color typically needs refreshing at least three times a year.

 An annual isn’t called an annual because you plant it once a year.
-It is called an annual because, if left to its own devices, an annual will complete a full life cycle sometime within one year.
+It is called an annual because, if left to its own devices, it will complete a full life cycle sometime within one year.
 A seed can grow into a full-sized plant, flower, and then go back to seed and die long before twelve months go by.
-It often takes only a few months.
-Corn seeds can be planted, grow to over six feet tall, produce ears, and die in just a few weeks.
-Annuals can return once a year to repeat the cycle of germination, growth, and seed production, appearing to act as perennials.
-Most often annuals depend on gardeners to start the process.
+The process often takes only a few months.
+Corn seeds can be planted, grow to over six feet tall, produce ears, and die in just a few weeks!
+Annuals can sometimes re-seed in place and repeat the cycle of germination, growth, and seed production, appearing to act as perennials.
+Most often annuals depend on gardeners to continue the process.

-There is no rule requiring you to use only annual species in temporary beds.
+There is no rule requiring you to use only annual species in temporary, seasonal beds.
 A lot of color-burst professionals include perennials and ornamental grasses to add visual excitement to flower beds.
 Some use container shrubs and trees, too.
 They throw out all the plants as if they were spent annuals before each new planting cycle ends.
 That leaves room for the next, great knock-out combination!

+Accepting delivery of annual plants at optimum planting time means buying them when they have a respectable root system, but before they bloom.
+This allows them to mature for a few weeks with their roots well-established in the beds and provides a better floral display.
 Wholesale growers help extend the blooming time for landscape beds by starting seed indoors in greenhouses.
 They bring plants to full, blooming size so retailers can use flower color as a marketing tool and so landscapers can get a head start on the growing season.
 Professional landscapers prefer to purchase annuals slightly before bloom set, because they know the plants will be healthier without the transplant shock that fully blooming plants suffer when disturbed.
 By the time a plant is in peak bloom and most attractive for sales, it is reaching the end of its life cycle, and the weather outdoors may become too hot or too cold for the plant to survive long after planting.
-Accepting delivery of annual plants at optimum planting time means buying them when they have a respectable root system, but before they bloom.
-This allows them to mature for a few weeks with their roots well-established in the beds and provides a better floral display.
+Timing is everything with annuals.

-Choosing annuals that need to be dead-headed often can be a big mistake for commercial seasonal beds.
+Choosing annuals that need to be dead-headed frequently can be a big mistake for commercial seasonal beds.
 Keeping fresh blooms on a huge plot of Marigolds or Cut and Come Again Zinnias is time-consuming and tedious.
-The labor costs of some annuals is prohibitive in large beds.
+The labor costs of deadheading some annuals is prohibitive in large beds.
 Most annuals need dead-heading to remove the seed-producing flowers before they are allowed to mature.
 If you are part of a professional landscape maintenance crew, the choice of which annuals to plant can be crucial.
 Look for annuals which are self-cleaning and drop any produced seed to save time and money.

 There are three types of annuals—winter, spring, and summer.
 Winter, cool-season annuals are usually planted outdoors in the fall as soon as temperatures remain reliably below seventy degrees.
+They keep growing through winter until things heat up the following spring.
 They hate hot weather, and literally melt when temperatures soar over eighty degrees.
-They keep growing until things heat up the following spring.
-They tolerate light frost, but not severe cold.
+They can tolerate light frost, but not severe cold.
 Anything below ten degrees can be fatal, so an extreme cold snap will kill them.
 The winter annual growing season overlaps the spring annual season.

 The overlap of seasons leaves professional landscapers with a dilemma.
 They must choose between allowing winter annuals to mature to a glorious, peak bloom or establishing spring annuals in the soil early enough to get good color by May.
 A winter bed of Tulips and Pansies, bordered with evergreen Parsley, looks good in March, and if you cut back all the spent Tulips in early April, the Pansies and Parsley will continue to grow lush and quickly fill in any empty spots.
 Then the Pansies will bloom prolifically from mid-April to late May.
 Even though early-planted spring annuals flower a bit earlier than ones planted in early June, I recommend a delayed switch to avoid missing the peak for Pansies.
 The very best blooms of winter annuals come in early to mid-May, and by waiting to plant spring annuals, you avoid a late cold snap killing back or taking out baby spring transplants.

 Spring annuals should be planted outdoors as soon as all danger of frost is gone.
 They tend to be slow-growing until the soil temperatures warm to sixty degrees or more.
 They provide weeks of color.
-By the middle of the warm season, things get very hot, and most of the spring-flowering annual plants are worn out.
+By the middle of the warm season, in late June, things get very hot, and most of the spring-flowering annual plants are worn out.
 Sometimes you can revive them for a second flush of bloom in late summer.
-If you cut back these frazzled plants by about ½ their height, they will spend a few weeks recovering and then bloom again.
-Many of the spring-flowering annuals refuse to re-bloom in hot weather, though.
-Their lives span only from the beginning of frost-free days to the beginning of the dog days of summer.
+If you cut back these frazzled plants by about ½ their height, they might spend a few weeks recovering and then bloom again.
+Most spring-flowering annuals refuse to re-bloom after the weather gets hot, though.
+Their lives span from the beginning of frost-free days to the beginning of the dog days of summer, in most cases.

-Luckily, during the hot mid-summer weather, there are other plants that love hot feet and sunshine.
+Summer annuals love hot feet and sunshine.
 These late-season annuals can be expected to bloom from mid-summer through fall frost.
-Many reseeding fall wildflowers are late bloomers and might not even germinate until the soil temperature heats up to the mid-seventies or eighties.
+Many reseeding fall wildflowers are late bloomers and might not germinate until the soil temperature heats up to the mid-seventies or eighties.
 Asters, Chrysanthemums, and landscape Zinnias fill the color gap between spring and winter and carry a floral bed beautifully through to fall planting season for winter annuals.

 So the annual calendar year runs like this: